charlesmenez/Dmenu-Streaming/README.md

 <h1 align="center">NOTFLIX</h1>
-<p align="center">f@#k netflix use notflix a tool which search magnet links and stream it with peerflix</p>
+<p align="center">f@#k netflix use Dmenu-Streaming a tool which search magnet links and stream it with peerflix</p>

 ##
 <p align="center">
 <img src="./preview.gif" alt="Video Preview" width="500px">
 </p>

-> Watch this video to understand - [bugswriter's notflix](https://youtu.be/FbE19_omaWY)

 ### How does this work?

-This is a shell script.
-It scape 1337x and get the magnet link.
+This is a shell script using dmenu to search 1337x movies and get the magnet link.
 After this it use [peerflix](https://github.com/mafintosh/peerflix) to stream the video from magnet link.
 For scraping script use simple gnu utils like sed, awk, paste, cut.